WebScrapingAPI/rand-user-agent/README.md

 # rand-user-agent package

-rand-user-agent is a nodejs package that provides random generation of a real user agent string, based on the frequency the user agents occur.
+rand-user-agent is a nodejs package that provides random generation of a real user-agent string, based on the frequency the user-agents occur.

 ## Installation